Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your body is held aloft by a furious tempest as you embody the power of air.
+Your body sparks with the fury of the storm as you gather electrical charge before discharging it with your strikes.
 For the duration of this effect, your basic attacks are automatically criticals if they hit.

-Additionally, whenever you enter and leave a creature's zone of control in the same turn, apply one stack of aloft to them.
+In addition, at the start of each of your turns for the duration of this effect, transfer all stacks of shock from creatures in a 2 tile radius to you, dealing 1 point of electric damage for each stack removed.
+Whenever you hit a creature with a basic attack, remove all stacks of shock from yourself, then deal 1 point of electric damage to them for each stack removed.
+Like usual, the efficacy of this damage is doubled due to it being a critical hit.

-### Blessing of Wings
+### Blessing of ??

 <div class="tight">